SOCAR reduces oil export from Novorossiysk by over 40%

-The State Oil Company of Azerbaijan (SOCAR) exported 762,580 metric tons of oil via the northern Baku-Novorossiysk pipeline in January-September 2014, compared to 1.33 million metric tons in the same period of 2013.
+The State Oil Company of Azerbaijan (SOCAR) exported 932,160 metric tons of oil via the northern Baku-Novorossiysk pipeline in January-November 2014 compared to 1.58 million metric tons in the same period of 2013, SOCAR said Dec.
+1.

-The company exported 84,800 metric tons of oil from the Novorossiysk port in September, compared to 162,820 metric tons in the same month of 2013, a message from SOCAR said.
+The company exported 84,800 metric tons of oil from the Novorossiysk port in November, compared to 84,820 metric tons in the same month of 2013.

 SOCAR exported 1.75 million metric tons of oil via the Baku-Novorossiysk pipeline in 2013, compared to 2.06 million metric tons in 2012.